Garbh Bheinn with Ben Nevis beyond

 A minor summit is reached at around 400m and the path continues south-east, ontouring around couple of rises ahead.

-A wet bealach is crossed from where the path can be seen making a route through the heather on Garbh Bheinn's steep western slope.
-Aim up this path, loose in bits to what looks like the summit.
+A wet bealach is crossed from where the path becomes more distinct and can be seen making a route through the heather on Garbh Bheinn's steep western slope.
+Higher up, the path crosses through some patches of scree and zig-zags as it climbs.

-Garbh Bheinn has a few false summits, and this last one is above a landslip giving some dramatic views.
+Garbh Bheinn's western shoulder, Stob Coire Sgoilte , has a few false summits, one above a landslip giving some dramatic views.

 3. Return to Caolasnacon

-Return by the same route, possibly heading south-west from the bealach directly onto the ATV track for a quick jog back to the road.
+When reaching the bealach , a possible alternative is to head south-west and descend directly down onto the ATV track for a quick jog back to the roadside.

 Route profile »